 Option to Conduct Additional Cold-Start Partial Soak Tests.

-The test sequence outlined in subsections E. to E. may be repeated to measure exhaust emissions on additional Cold-Start Partial Soak Tests.
+To determine compliance with the Partial Soak emission standards, the test sequence in subsections E.4.4.2 to E.4.4.5 may be repeated to measure exhaust emissions on additional Cold-Start Partial Soak Tests.